Arewee/wc-custom-bulk-order/readme.txt

 Genom att separera användningsfallen per produkttyp kan du utnyttja styrkorna hos båda pluginen i din butik utan konflikter.

 == Changelog ==

+= 1.4.2 =
+* **FIX:** Corrected a critical bug in the JavaScript that prevented ACF field values (like "Tryckfärg") from being saved to the cart.
+The script now correctly identifies and reads values from all field types.
+* **REFACTOR:** The JavaScript for handling ACF fields has been refactored for improved clarity, robustness, and maintainability.

 = 1.4.1 =
 * **FIX:** Ensure empty ACF fields are not displayed in the cart, preventing labels from showing without values.